 Since the pandemic, remote work has continued to gain traction.
 Now employers are realizing that if they can hire remotely, they can hire globally, too, opening their business up to a world of opportunity.
 But international employment is really complex.
 Fortunately, an entire industry exists to make it easy for you to hire anyone, anywhere, at any time.

-PEOs (Professional Employer Organisations) and EORs (Employers of Record) can help you navigate the complexities of international hiring and employment.
-But they don’t provide exactly the same services, and one may be better suited to your company hiring strategy than the other.
+Both PEOs (Professional Employer Organizations) and EORs (Employers of Record) can help you navigate the complexities of international employment.
+But they don’t provide exactly the same services, and one may be better suited to your company’s hiring strategy than the other.

-- What actually are PEOs and EORs?
+- What are PEOs and EORs?